How To Transport Oversized Loads: Safety Tips (2022 Updated)

 - Exceeds maximum weight of 46,000 pounds

-What Special Permits Are Required To Transport Oversized Loads?
+What Special Permits Are Required To Deliver Overweight Loads?

-It’s important to know that the state issues permits for oversize shipment, not the federal government.
-Obtaining the proper permits for both states is important if you plan to haul a wide load across different states.
+It’s important to know that the state issues permits for large shipments, not the federal government.
+Obtaining the proper permits for both states if you plan to haul a wide load across different states.

-Some cities and communities have weight restrictions and will require you to secure permits as well.
+Some cities and communities have weight restrictions and will require you also to secure permits.
 You will be responsible for applying for and obtaining these local permits.

-Because you’re transporting wide loads, you will also be required to secure state minimum insurance levels for liability before you are allowed to apply for oversize permits.
+Because you’re dispatching wide loads, you will also be required to secure state minimum insurance levels for liability before you are allowed to apply for oversized permits.
 Typically, these would require you to include liability levels of:

 - Routine oversize and overweight loads: around $750,000